SneakyWizard/ReactCardanoHiddenBip39/README.md

 ## What does this do?
 It scrambles and randomizes a bip39 24 word key.
 Scramble your Cardano Daedalus key.
+Every cryptogram is unique.

 ## How to install?
 On a bootable live linux and while connected to the internet